Does a felony conviction affect the right to vote in Florida?

 What about Amendment 4 and automatic restoration of rights?

 In the 2018 General Election, Florida voters approved Amendment 4 to the Florida Constitution, effective January 8, 2019.
 The ballot summary stated: “This amendment restores the voting rights of Floridians with felony convictions after they complete all terms of their sentence including parole or probation.
 The amendment would not apply to those convicted of murder or sexual offenses, who would continue to be permanently barred from voting unless the Governor and Cabinet vote to restore their voting rights on a case by case basis.”

-or the Florida Division of Elections
+document from the Florida Division of Elections.

 What is the process to determine a voter’s status as it relates to a felony conviction?

 - The Florida Dept. of State or Clerk of Court notifies the Supervisor of a voter’s potential ineligibility

 - Within seven (7) days of receipt of the information packet, the Supervisor of Elections sends the following items to the voter: